 Courses in French and Francophone studies help students to learn basic communication skills, appreciate other cultures through language, and go beyond the study of language to achieve a deeper understanding of diverse peoples by way of their literatures and other modes of cultural production.
-Texts are read closely from a contemporary critical perspective with attention to their cultural and historical context.
+Texts and film are analyzed closely from a contemporary critical perspective with attention to their cultural and historical context.
 All courses are taught in French, except in the case of some courses cross-listed with other departments or programs, which may be taught in English.
 More information on the Department of French and Francophone Studies is available on the website (bates.edu/french).

 Placement in French Courses.
 Students entering courses in the department are advised of the following general policies and procedures.
 The beginning (101–102) sequence is reserved for true beginners in the language.
 Those with more than two years of secondary school study are not admitted at this level and are encouraged to enter at the 200 level, or, in some cases, 102 in the spring semester; students who have followed a conventional sequence of language study in high school (generally three to four years, sometimes more, sometimes involving Advanced Placement courses) are advised to enroll at the early to mid-200 level: 201 for general review or other intermediate courses that concentrate variously on introductions to culture, spoken language, and/or literature.
 Students are strongly encouraged to consult the self-placement test (bates.edu/french/academics/placement-form/).

 Major Requirements.
 The major in French and Francophone studies consists of a minimum of ten courses beyond the level of Intermediate French (201).
 These courses should reflect both geographical breadth and historical depth; students must consult with a faculty member when planning the course of study in the major.

 Two courses in a related discipline may normally count as one of the ten courses in the major; one of the two may be taught in English.